 - Rewarding the truly superior runners regardless of age through a running series like the Buzz Oates RunSac Race Series.

 The $7,000 prize money purse is made possible by the generous sponsorship of Buzz Oates; the Poswall, White & Brelsford Law Firm; Fleet Feet Sports Sacramento and the Sacramento Running Association.
 Prize money is distributed to individuals and club teams.
 The corporate competition prize is a year end trophy.

-Each person’s total is the sum of their best 8 performances, 4 from races 8k/5-miles and under and 4 races of 10k and longer.
+Each person’s total is the sum of their best 6 races, 3 short and 3 long.

 |Top 10 Series Men & Women||Top Individual Performance for the year|

 |4th place – $300||– 1 Individual – $200|

 |5th place – $250||– 2 Individuals – 1st ($125) 2nd ($75)|

 |6th place – $200||– 3 Individuals – 1st ($125) 2nd ($50) 3rd ($25)|

 |8th place – $100||Year end team prize money|

 |10th place – $50||2nd = $200|